Stremio/stremio-addon-sdk/docs/advanced.md

 Another use case for passing user data through the Add-on Repository URL is creating proxy add-ons.
 This case presumes that the id of a different add-on is sent in the Add-on Repository URL, then the proxy add-on connects to the add-on of which the id it got, requests streams, passes the stream url to some API (for example Real Debrid, Premiumize, etc) to get a different streaming url that it then responds with for Stremio.

-## Using Internal Links in Add-ons
+## Using Deep Links in Add-ons

-Stremio supports [internal links](./internal-links.md), such links can also be used in add-ons to link internally to Stremio.
+Stremio supports [deep links](./deep-links.md), such links can also be used in add-ons to link internally to Stremio.

 First, set the `stream` resource in your [manifest](./api/responses/manifest.md):
 - `resources: ["stream"]`